-However, you can deploy creative strategies to ramp up your SEO on low competition keywords.
+You can deploy creative strategies to ramp up your rankings on low competition keywords.
 Targeting low competition keywords that have business value can augment your SEO strategy.
 Creating comparison content works exceptionally well, and it's targeting the bottom of the funnel, which means this content will convert at a higher clip.

 Podia is an excellent example of building out comparison content.
 These pages don't have a high number of linking domains (most of them <5 linking domains).
 However, they all rank well for the branded queries of their competition, and over 10 percent of those who visit become customers.

 They produced high-quality content that satisfied search intent and augmented that with their internal linking.
 Podia's Kajabi comparison page brings in an estimated 2,000 organic visitors per month!